frntc/SIDKick/README.md

 </p>

 The built-in configuration tool displays which cables have been (properly) installed and restricts the options (e.g. SID-addresses) to the available ones.

+### c64io

+The c64io is a project by Jood to conveniently provide all required signals for the SIDKick.
+It is a PCB put below the C64's CPU, mimicing a part of the PLA functionality to generate the signals.
+It can be found [here](https://www.forum64.de/index.php?thread/122108-kleines-projekt-c64-io).

 ### Audio Output
 <img align="right" width="160" height="160" src="https://raw.githubusercontent.com/frntc/SIDKick/master/Images/SIDKick_ortho.jpg">